alphagov/government-service-design-manual/service-manual/user-centred-design/resources/colour-palettes.md

     title: Home
     url: /service-manual
   -
-    title: User centered design
+    title: User centred design
-    url: /service-manual/user-centered-design
+    url: /service-manual/user-centred-design
 ---

 This is the standard [GOV.UK](https://www.gov.uk) colour palette.
 We recommend you use the Sass variables where possible in case the colour values are updated.
-The variables are defined in 'colours.scss' in the [GOV.UK Front-end Toolkit](/service-manual/user-centered-design/resources/sass-repositories.html).
+The variables are defined in 'colours.scss' in the [GOV.UK Front-end Toolkit](/service-manual/user-centred-design/resources/sass-repositories.html).

 ## Semantic colour names